muritane/executability-filter/README.md

 It is not a framework for:

 - Determining truth.

 - Predicting outcomes.

 - Optimizing performance.

 - Evaluating governance.

 - Assessing persistence.

 - Assessing scalability.

 Its purpose is narrower.

 The filter asks:

-Can a proposed abstraction be instantiated as an executable causal structure within a bounded physical environment?
+Can a proposed abstraction be instantiated as an executable causal structure within a bounded environment?

 This is an existence test.